Joe Aillet: Coaching

 On the high school level, Aillet's teams at Haynesville won three championships during his 1927 to 1935 tenure.
 He was the first president of the Louisiana High School Coaches Association.

 Aillet was backfield coach at Louisiana Normal for four years.

 In addition to his success as a college football coach, Aillet obtained great success as the coach for the Louisiana Tech golf team.
 From 1952 to 1968, Louisiana Tech's golf team won the Gulf States Conference title 10 times in 15 seasons under Aillet.

 Administration

 Aillet was the first president of the Gulf States Conference.
 From 1940 to 1970, he was Louisiana Tech's athletic director.

 Death

 On December 28, 1971, Aillet died of cancer at age 67.

 Recognition

-Aillet is a member of the Louisiana Tech Athletic Hall of Fame, Louisiana Sports Hall of Fame, College Football Hall of Fame, and the NAIA Hall of Fame.
+Aillet is a member of the Louisiana Tech Athletic Hall of Fame, Louisiana Sports Hall of Fame, Holy Cross School Hall of Fame, College Football Hall of Fame, and the NAIA Hall of Fame.